Our Mission

 Since the Taliban takeover August 15, the personnel files for all Afghan instructors (and other staff) assigned to JATC have been compromised, including personal and professional identifiers, residences, phones, relatives, and in some cases, biometric information.
 This has led to an increasing number of phone calls and visits by the Taliban to their residences, identifying them as government employees who are required to report to the Taliban.
 More threatening, they have been identified by the Taliban as security personnel who served in security or combat positions against the Taliban, or as trainers of national security personnel whose mission was to identify, locate, and destroy the Taliban and other terrorist organizations.
 Consequently, many have sold all their possessions, abandoned their residences, and are moving their families to different locations on a night-to-night basis.
 More ominously, our group has confirmed that some of our “safe houses” have been compromised and searched by the Taliban, and that neighbors and relatives are being threatened, assaulted, or bribed in an effort to locate our Afghan colleagues.
 A developing pattern of deception is the Taliban claiming the identities of others, professing friendship or forgiveness, seeking their “return to work,” but has been met with public executions.

 Their capture, public humiliation, torture, and killing are among the highest of priorities for the Taliban.
 Our network has confirmed that this priority is ongoing and increasing, and has already resulted in a number of public torture and killings of Afghan students and security personnel connected to JATC, and security forces charged with the defense of Afghanistan.
+Three + years later, the humanitarian situation remains dire and uncertain

 In the News